mar10/wunderbaum/docs/tutorial/contribute.md

 Features can be requested and discussed in the [bug tracker](https://github.com/mar10/wunderbaum/issues), or - often more adequate - in the [discussion forum](https://github.com/mar10/wunderbaum/discussions).

+!!! info

-?> Please understand that feature requests sometimes are rejected due to the lack of resources, or because they do not fit into the _greater plan_ or paradigm.<br>
+    Please understand that feature requests sometimes are rejected due to the lack of resources, or because they do not fit into the _greater plan_ or paradigm.<br>
     This does not mean that the proposal is bad, so do not feel offended.

 If you plan to contribute a feature via a
 [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)